h2oai/nitro/docs/table.md

 ## Enable multiline cells

-Set `Multiline=True` to allow multiline text in a column's cells
+Add `multiline` to `mode` to allow multiline text in a column's cells

 ```py